 The Board relies on the knowledge and experience of the members of the Compensation Committee to set, review and recommend appropriate levels of compensation for senior officers.
-Upon the Corporation becoming a reporting issuer in December of 2012, the Compensation Committee adopted a compensation process whereby it will review annually the total remuneration (including benefits) and the main components thereof for the officers and directors, and compare such remuneration with that of peers in the same industry, and review periodically bonus plans and the Option Plan (as hereinafter defined), and consider these in light of new trends and practices of peers in the same industry.
+The Compensation Committee adopted a compensation process whereby it will review annually the total remuneration (including benefits) and the main components thereof for the officers and directors, and may compare such remuneration with that of peers in the same industry, and review periodically the Option Plan, the DSU Plan, the RSU Plan and the ESP Plan (as defined below) (collectively, the "Compensation Plans"), and consider these in light of new trends and practices of peers in the same industry.
 The Compensation Committee's recommendations regarding director and officer compensation are presented to the Board for its consideration and approval.
 The Board is responsible for reviewing the compensation of members of senior management to ensure that they are competitive within the industry and that the form of compensation aligns the interests of each such individual with those of the Corporation.